-The bombs were homemade and were believed to contain white peroxide-based explosive, a description consistent with the highly volatile triacetone triperoxide, or TATP.
+The bombs were homemade and believed to contain white peroxide-based explosive, a description consistent with the highly volatile triacetone triperoxide, or TATP.

 July 26, 2005 - Investigators identify the suspects in the July 21 bombings as East African immigrants.

-July 29, 2005 - Two of the 7/21 suspects, Muktar Said Ibrahim and Ramzi Mohammed, are captured at the Dalgarno Gardens apartments in London's North Kensington neighborhood.
+Police capture two of the 7/21 suspects, Muktar Said Ibrahim and Ramzi Mohammed, at the Dalgarno Gardens apartments in London's North Kensington neighborhood.
 The suspected fourth bomber, an Ethiopian named Hamdi Adus Isaac, is captured in Italy

-August 6, 2005 - British police have now arrested a total of 39 people in Britain after searching more than a dozen London addresses, plus two locations in Birmingham, in connection with the bombings.
+August 6, 2005 - British police have now arrested 39 people in Britain after searching more than a dozen London addresses, plus two locations in Birmingham, in connection with the bombings.
 Of those, seven have been charged and 10 remain in police custody in connection with the investigation.
 One man is being held under a European arrest warrant in Rome.

 August 7, 2005 - British police announce that a total of five men have now been charged: Muktar Said Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohammed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wharbi Mohammed, 22, both charged with assisting in evading arrest.